Cecil Hotel (Los Angeles): Reputation for violence, suicide, and murder

-The first documented suicide at the Cecil occurred on the evening of January 22, 1927, when Percy Ormond Cook, 52, shot himself in the head while inside his hotel room after failing to reconcile with his wife and child.
-The Los Angeles Times reported that he was rushed to The Receiving Hospital with a slim chance of survival; death records reveal that he died that same evening.
-The next reported death occurred in 1931 when a guest, W. K. Norton, died in his room after taking poison capsules.
+In 1931 a guest, W. K. Norton, died in his room after taking poison capsules.
 Throughout the 1940s and 1950s, more suicides at the Cecil occurred.
 In 2008, two long-time residents referred to the Cecil as "The Suicide", and it became a popular nickname in social media years later.
-RoomSpook, a website that tracks hotel deaths, lists at least 13 suicides that happened at the hotel.

 Cecil became a notorious rendezvous spot for adulterous couples, drug activity, and a common ground for prostitutes.

-In 2015, while researching the Cecil Hotel for an article for KCET, researcher Hadley Meares claimed that in 1947, Elizabeth Short, dubbed the Black Dahlia in the media, was rumored to have been seen drinking at Cecil's bar in the days before her notorious and unsolved murder.
-However, this claim appears to be nothing more than the retelling of a long-forgotten falsehood that first appeared in a 1995 column written by Los Angeles Times columnist Steve Harvey.
-Without verifying the claim, Harvey had quoted Ken Schessler, author of the book, This is Hollywood, as saying: "On Jan.
-11, 1947, just three days before she was murdered, the Black Dahlia was seen in the bar in the Cecil Hotel with a girlfriend and two sailors."
-Schessler then added, "In fact, the hotel and the bars in the same block, including the Dugout next door, were some of Elizabeth Short's favorite hangouts during the week before she was killed."
-According to LAPD records, Short was last seen alive at the Millennium Biltmore Hotel on January 9 and was not seen again until her body was discovered in an empty field on January 15.
-There are no known records of Short ever being at the Cecil Hotel.

-In 1964, a retired telemarketer named "Pigeon Goldie" Osgood, who had been a well-known and well-liked long-term resident at the hotel was found dead in her room.
+In 1964, a retired telephone operator named "Pigeon Goldie" Osgood who had been a well-known and well-liked long-term resident at the hotel was found dead in her room.
 She had been raped, stabbed, beaten and her room ransacked.
 Jacques B. Ehlinger was charged with Osgood's murder because he was seen covered in blood roaming the streets close to the hotel, but was later cleared as a suspect.
 Her murder remains unsolved.